 This report contains, and from time to time our management may make, forward-looking statements within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Statements regarding future events and our future performance, as well as management's current expectations, beliefs, plans, estimates or projections relating to the future, are forward-looking statements within the meaning of these laws.
 In some cases, you can identify these statements by forward-looking words such as "may", "might", "will", "should", "expects", "intends", "plans", "anticipates", "believes", "estimates", "predicts", "potential" or "continue", the negative of these terms and other comparable terminology.
 Forward-looking statements are only predictions based on current expectations of our management and information available to us at the time such statements are made.
-Forward-looking statements are subject to a number of risks and uncertainties, and there are important factors that could cause actual results, level of activity, performance, actions or achievements expressed or implied by the forward-looking statements.
+Forward-looking statements are subject to a number of risks and uncertainties, and there are important factors that could cause actual results, level of activity, performance, actions or achievements to differ materially from the results, level of activity, performance, actions or achievements.
 These factors include: the loss of key investment professionals or senior management, adverse market or economic conditions, poor performance of our investment strategies, significant changes in client cash inflows or outflows or declines in market value of the assets in the accounts we manage, change in the legislative and regulatory environment in which we operate, our ability to maintain our current fee rates, operational or technical errors or other damage to our reputation and other factors disclosed in the Company's filings with the Securities and Exchange Commission, including those factors listed under the caption entitled "Risk Factors" in Item 1A of this Form 10-K, as may be amended from time to time.
-We undertake no obligation to publicly update any forward-looking statements in order to reflect events or circumstances that may arise after the date of this report, ex
+We undertake no obligation to publicly update any forward-looking statements in order to reflect events or circumstances that may